Search waiting | Matsusada Precision

 Charged particle Flame ionization detector FID A hydrogen flame ionization detector (FID) is the standard detector used in gas chromatography.
 It is very sensitive and has a wide dynamic range.
 The ionized sample is collected at the anode of the detector and converted into an electrical signal. -

-Charged particle Charged Aerosol Detector CAD A charged particle detector (CAD), also called a corona charged particle detector, is a general-purpose detector for liquid chromatography (HPLC).
+Charged particle Charged Aerosol Detector CAD A charged particle detector (CAD), also called a corona-charged particle detector, is a general-purpose detector for liquid chromatography (HPLC).
 When a sample is sprayed with a nebulizer, the solvent vaporizes and the components become particles.
 The particle is given a positive charge and measured as a current value. -

-Charged particle Ion trap detector - An ion trap detector is a detection method (detector) used in Mass Spectrometry (MS)s.
+Charged particle Ion trap detector - An ion trap detector is a detection method (detector) used in Mass Spectrometry (MS).
 Supplemental ions generated from the sample are analyzed.
 Ion trap detectors include quadrupole ion traps, linear ion traps, and pole ion traps. -

 Charged particle Ion detector - An ion detector is a device that detects ions in a sample to measure its composition and quantity.
 Ion detectors are used in chemical, biological, and physical analyzers, as well as in environmental monitoring.
 There are several types of ion detection with different operating principles. -